 Chevron, which holds the licence on the Venezuelan side, had earlier drilled the productive Loran wells in the matching block 2 in Plataforma Deltana.
-A joint technical team has since estimated that cross-border gas between block 6d and 2 could amount to as much as 10 tcf, of gas, 2.7 tcf or 27 per cent of it on the Trinidad side and 7.3 tcf (73 per cent) in Venezuelan waters.
+A joint technical team has since estimated that cross-border gas between block 6d and 2 could amount to as much as 8 tcf of gas.
+2.1 tcf of which is estimated to be on the Trinidad and Tobago side and 5.8 tcf in Venezuelan waters.

 The delimitation treaty between Trinidad and Tobago and Venezuela lays down that joint agreement is required before any of this gas can be exploited and discussions are still continuing as to how best this can be done.
-Trinidad and Tobago clearly sees 2.7 tcf of gas as helping facilitate the fifth LNG train earlier mentioned and would probably want to bring some of the Venezuelan gas over to Trinidad too but Venezuela may have other ideas.
+Trinidad and Tobago clearly sees 2.1 tcf of gas as helping facilitate the continuing development of gas-based industrialisation, including further LNG production, and would probably want to bring some of the Venezuelan gas over to

+Trinidad too, but Venezuela may have other ideas.

 Another pair of cross-border blocks, bpTT's Kapok and Plataforma Deltana block one, held by Venezuelan state company PDVSA, has also been the subject of discussions by both sides but this is regarded as having fewer reserves than 6d/block 2.
-A third pair, block 5b (bpTT/Repsol YPF in Trinidad) and StatoilHydro/Total's block 4 in Venezuelan waters, is only at the preliminary assessment stage.
+A third pair, block 5b (bpTT/Repsol in Trinidad and Statoil/ Total/PDVSA's block 4 in Venezuelan waters, whose cross-border reserves have not yet been announced.
 If 'unitisation' of gas reserves, as it is called, between Trinidad and Tobago and Venezuela goes ahead, it would be the first such development in the Western Hemisphere.
 Rupert Mends who was involved with the process when he was Permanent Secretary in the Energy Ministry, observes that there is "goodwill" concerning the exploitation of cross-border gas and both sides are working to identify reserves "but there is usually a political dimension to these matters and politics often cramps the economics."